 People who were with him explain how all their problems disappeared in his presence.
 Those who were with him never wanted to leave his side.
 He always radiated happiness and love and never showed any anger.
 All negative feelings and thoughts vanished in his presence and were replaced by a sense of divinity.
 This feeling could be felt within them for a long time after they left him.

-Sombari Baba knew the past, the present and the future.
+Sombari Baba knew the past, the present, and the future.
 If someone came to him with a problem, they did not have to say anything.
 The answer usually came before the question was asked.
 Even though he knew all, he loved everyone unconditionally and helped those who came to him with an open heart.
 Another proof of this was that he always knew if anyone would visit him without receiving any prior information about this.
-On several occasions he prepared food for visitors and just as he predicted they showed up.
+On several occasions, he prepared food for visitors and just as he predicted they showed up.

 Another miracle that he performed was that there was always enough food no matter how many people visited him.
 Even though it should have been impossible that the food would be enough for everyone, there was always food left and Sombari Baba always ate last of all.
-Only when all visitors were fed, he ate.
+Only when all the visitors were fed, he ate.
 In the book Deva Bhumi, K.K Sah tells stories about how the food never ran out of the bowl, even though they served far more than would fit inside.
 No matter how many people ate from the food in the bowl, there was always food left inside of it.

-Those who visited Sombari Baba explained how they felt an divine protection while they went on the dangerous road to the ashram where he lived.
+Those who visited Sombari Baba explained how they felt divine protection while they went on the dangerous road to the ashram where he lived.
 At that time, this part of India was much more dangerous than it is today.
 They didn’t have the kind of roads that exist today and getting there was a big challenge.
 Especially because there were wild animals along the roads, including tigers attacking the people.
 But everyone who visited Sombari Baba was always unharmed while traveling to and from the place.

 Another sign of the greatness of this saint was that other saints showed great respect for him and he’s regarded as one of the highest and purest saints who ever lived in the area.
 Neem Karoli Baba chose to build his ashrams in the places where Sombari Baba had stayed.
 Thanks to this, these places are still available today and you can visit them.
 We recently visited the two ashrams where Sombari Baba lived and we explain the feelings we felt while we visited these wonderful places in these two articles and in our Podcast: